digantamisra98/Mish/README.md

 <em> *The number indicates the Number of Epochs
 </em><br>

-The following graph shows the Loss Plotting for U-Net with Mish:
+The following graph shows the Loss Plotting for U-Net with Mish: (Values Scaled to loss value/10)

 <div style="text-align:center"><img src ="Observations/loss.PNG"  width="700"/></div>
 <br>